 - 5. Applications for admission to the Generic ASN program are accepted in the Fall and Spring.
 Pre-nursing students will be notified of applications deadlines by University email.
 The nursing department strongly recommends that students check their LSUA email frequently to remain informed of department notifications.
-Information regarding the application process will also be posted on the department website. - 6.
+Information regarding the application process will also be posted on the SON website. - 6.
 Submit all official grades from other universities by May 1 for Fall selection, and by December 1 for Spring selection.
 Students may not be enrolled at another university the semester of application. - 7.
 Submit Louisiana State Board of Nursing (LSBN) Application and complete the fingerprinting/background process as directed by LSBN.
-Information regarding LSBN policies will be provided to applicants during information meetings scheduled by the nursing department.
+Information regarding LSBN policies will be provided to applicants during information meetings scheduled by the SON.
 Students need to check their LSUA email for dates/times of scheduled meetings. - 8.
-Have 9 credit hours of coursework completed at LSUA.
-Students with a baccalaureate degree or higher, may waive the 9 required hours at LSUA. - 9.
-Complete the National League of Nursing Pre-Admission Exam (PAX) during the semester of application.
-A copy of the scores will be provided by the student to the Department of Nursing prior to the end of the semester of application.
-Students are allowed two opportunities to take the examination.
-Dates to take the examination will be provided during information meetings and by email.
-A minimal composite score of 102 is required.
-Scores are valid for two years. - 10.
 Bring the following items at time of application: - 1.
 Student ID - 2.
 Copy of unofficial transcript printed from IQ Web/Self-Service